Alexander Turney Stewart: A. T. Stewart & Co.

-Between 1846 and 1848, the construction and finishing details of one of Stewart's most famous buildings, the "Marble Palace" at 280 Broadway, were completed.
+Between 1845 and 1846, the construction and finishing details of one of Stewart's most famous buildings, the "Marble Palace" at 280 Broadway, were completed.
 This establishment, "the cradle of the department store", sent A. T. Stewart & Company to the top of America's most successful retailers.

 The building, originally four stories over a ground floor supported on cast-iron Corinthian columns, survives at 280 Broadway at the corner of Chambers Street, just across from his first store.
 It offered imported European women's clothing.
 In addition to its merchandise, the second floor offered the first women's "fashion shows" as full-length mirrors enabled women to view themselves from different angles.

 The Italianate design, faced with Tuckahoe marble, featured four floors of pedimented windows, the first commercial building in the United States to display an extravagant exterior.
 Inside, Stewart wanted not only to display his merchandise, but to emphasize natural light from the structure's central rotunda and high ceilings.

-"The Marble Palace" claimed to be one of the first "big stores" that sold merchandise and was a huge financial success.
+"The Marble Palace" was the first "big store" that sold merchandise and was a huge financial success.
 In 1855 Stewart's personal fortune was estimated to be $2.25 million.
 In 1856 Stewart expanded his merchandise to include furs, "the best and most natural skins", as customers were told.
 In the 1850s, he also followed other retailers such as Macy's, Lord and Taylor and B. Altman and Company to the area which was to be called "Ladies' Mile", on Broadway and Sixth Avenue between 9th Street and 23rd Street.

-However, in 1862, Stewart's "true" department store, referred to as the "Iron Palace", was built.
+However, in 1862, Stewart's largest department store, referred to as the "Iron Palace", was built.
 This six-story building, with its cast-iron front, glass dome skylight and grand emporium, employed up to 2,000 people.
 The immense structure occupied a major portion of a city block near Grace Church, from Broadway and Ninth Street to Tenth Street and Astor Place.
 The establishment's nineteen departments included silks, dress goods, carpets, and toys.

 By 1877 it had expanded to thirty departments, carrying a wide variety of items.
 As noted by The New York Times, "a man may fit up his house there down to the bedding, carpets and upholstery."

 The Iron Palace building was taken over in 1882 by Hilton, Hughes & Co. (who were associates of Stewart), then by Wanamaker's department store in 1896, ultimately burning down in 1956.
 Drawings of the interior from the Hilton, Hughes era.